11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 Recruitment Marketing Focus

-Make sure that your employees are happy because when they are, they would be more than happy to recommend your company and your organization, and make sure that more and more awesome people are going to join the organization.
+Make sure that your engaged workforce because when they are, they would be more than happy to drive employee advocacy and referrals and your organization, and make sure that more and more awesome people are going to join the organization.

-I have previously mentioned that among the hiring paradigms to consider in 2021 is to look for intrinsic motivation among your employees and to nurture it.
+I have previously mentioned that among the hiring paradigms to consider in 2021 is to look for intrinsic engagement drivers among your employees and to nurture it.
 In the same blog post, I have shared the following tips:

 • Gather information about your staff